Nstamour-art/XogotDocs/Documentation.docc/Onscreen Controls.md

 your project is run on devices that have a physical controller connected.

 ### Configure Game Controller Input Map

+@Image(source: "ConfigureInputMap.png",
+       alt: "A screenshot showing configuring an input map for a joypad positive x-axis to move_right")

 The **Virtual Controller Project Setting** works by emulating hardware gamepad actions.
 If your project has **Input Map** actions configured for joypad